Karl Valentin: With Bertolt Brecht

 This anecdote has become significant in the history of German theatre, since it was Valentin's idea of applying chalk to the faces of Brecht's actors in his production of Edward II that Brecht located the germ of his conception of 'epic theatre'.

+In September 1922, Brecht postfaced the premiere of his play Trommeln in der Nacht with a ‘revue’ presented at the Munich Kammerspiele entitled Die rote Zibebe (after the name of the play’s inn), featuring himself, actors from the play performing poems, and established cabaret performers like Klabund and Joachim Ringelnatz, followed by a performance of the duo of Karl Valentin and Liesl Karlstadt.

 Performance style

 Valentin's naïve sense of humour produced sketches that in spirit were loosely connected to dadaism, social expressionism and the Neue Sachlichkeit.
 Along with Karl Kraus, he is considered a master of gallows humor.
 His art centered mostly around linguistic dexterity and wordplay—Valentin was a linguistic anarchist.
 His comedy would often begin with a simple misunderstanding, on which he would insist as the sketch progressed.
-The notable critic Alfred Kerr praised him as a Wortzerklauberer, or someone who tears apart words and language to forcefully extract and dissect its inherent meaning.
 His sketches often parodied and derided "shopkeepers, firemen, military band players, professionals with small roles in the economy and the defence of society".

-Many contemporary artists, including film-maker Herbert Achternbusch and Christoph Schlingensief ("Valentin is one of the greatest for me!"), trace their artistic roots back to Karl Valentin.